sbriggs-wtc/ft_printf/README.md

-My implementation of the printf() funcion in C.
+My implementation of the printf() function in C.